Taack/coronavirus/README.md

 * 10 days to suffer from infection (+/- 3 Days)
 * Lethality of 0.002

+# Usage

+`source("~/github/coronavirus/rstudio/italy.r", chdir = T)`

-# Result Analysis
+# Result Analysis (as of 2020 / 03 / 20)

 ## Italy

-* The number of total Death should be around 9571
+* The number of total Death should be around 13721 +/- 3063
-* The maximum number of death per day threasold (peak value) should arrive on 2020 / 03 / 22
+* The maximum number of death per day threasold (peak value) should arrive on 2020 / 03 / 24
 * Variance is low

 ## Spain

 * The variance is high, it is too early
-* The number of total death should be around 6503
+* The number of total death should be around 8571 +/- 1779
 * The maximum number of death per day threasold (peak value) should arrive on 2020 / 03 / 27-28